acv132/InterBrainDB/README.md

-# Living Literature Review on Hyperscanning with Digital Components
+# InterBrainDB - Living Literature Review Database on Hyperscanning

 ## Purpose
 This repository is dedicated to hosting a living literature review tracks emerging research on multimodal hyperscanning in contexts with a digital